matheus-vieira/matheus-vieira.github.io/source/_questions_2025_git/question-23.md

 ---
 layout: question
-title: What does 'git merge' do?
+title: What is a Git hook?
 options:
-- Deletes a branch
+- Fishing tool
-- Combines changes from different branches
+- Script triggered by Git events
-- Creates a new repository
+- Branch connection
-- Reverts commits
+- Remote link
 answer: 2
-explanation: Git merge combines changes from different branches.
-It integrates commits from one branch into another, typically merging a feature branch into the main branch.
+explanation: "Git hooks are scripts that run automatically when certain Git events occur, like committing or pushing."
 ---